Internal Validity in Research

 - Establishing causality through a procedure of elimination: It is considered to be s one of the best techniques to demonstrate the internal validity of your study.
 As in the above example, you can give many explanations for proving the relationship between student learning and computer program.

 A strong experimental research design can help you in finding the missing variable.
 Some of the techniques which you can use for eliminating confounding variables are randomization, repeat experiments, and control groups.
 These tools or techniques you can use for maintaining high validity.

 What factors can affect the internal validity of the study?

-|The company can appoint a new manager during the duration of research which will help them in improving the job satisfaction level.
+|The company can appoint a new manager during the duration of the research which will help them in improving the job satisfaction level.

-|At the time of investigation which the researcher has performed, employees have gained more experience and have been able to perform well at the workplace which has lead to an increase in job satisfaction level.|
+|At the time of the investigation which the researcher has performed, employees have gained more experience and have been able to perform well at the workplace which has led to an increase in job satisfaction levels.

 |You need to make sure that workers maintain consistency in answering Questions during both pre and post-test.

 |You can select participants voluntarily and influence them to participate in experiments.

-|Regression towards mean||The acute score is considering close to the average of the second measurement.||Research performs for analyzing the influence of low scores on employees’ satisfaction levels.
-Findings of research reveal that workers those who got low score has a low satisfaction level as compared to employees with a high score.
+Findings of research reveal that workers who got low scores have a low satisfaction level as compared to employees with a high score.